mariacmartins/circ-enviropredict/README.md

 - `notebooks/`: Jupyter notebooks containing exploratory analysis and evaluation of trained models.
 - `python code/`: Python codes used to create models.
 - `tests/`: Unit tests.
+- `data/`: Raw data, data used to train models, transformed datasets, and validation samples.